-The Spike Lab has hired a cohort of fantastic new coaches.
-We’ll be doing a series of blogs introducing them to you.
-In this post, you’ll meet Grace Chiang, a Yale alum and Stanford MBA with experience in venture-backed startups and at McKinsey.
+At The Spike Lab we work tirelessly to build a team of world-class coaches.
+This is part of a series of blogs introducing them to you.
+In this post, you’ll meet Spencer Whale, a NYC theater director, inventor, and Cornell alum.